kmg3821/renju-ai/README.md

 # Note
-The AI is not perfect.
+* The AI is not perfect.
 Sometimes, it makes mistakes, placing strange moves.
 I will enhance the AI model sooner or later.
+* As of now, error handling is poor.
+The code contains minimal functionality.

 # Trouble shooting